 Allegedly, there are over 8.000 so called predatory journals out there.
 Instead of supporting readers and science, these journals serve their own economic interests first and at best offer dubious merits for scholars.
 We believe that scholars working in any academic discipline have a professional interest and a responsibility to keep track of these journals.
-It is our job to warn the young or inexperienced of journals where a publication or editorship could be detrimental to their career.
-Even with the best of intent, researchers who publish in these journals inadvertently subject themselves to criticism.
+It is our job to warn the young or inexperienced of journals where a publication or editorship could be detrimental to their career and science is not served.
 We have seen “predatory” publishing take off in a big way and noticed how colleagues start to turn up in the pages of some of these journals.
+While many have assumed that this phenomenon mainly is a problem for low status universities, there are strong indications that predatory publishing is a part of a major trend towards the industrialization of misconduct and that it affects many top-flight research institutions (see Priyanka Pulla: “In India, elite institutes in shady journals”, Science 354(6319): 1511-1512).
 This trend, referred to by some as the dark side of publishing, needs to be reversed.

-People have for a number of years now turned to Jeffrey Beall, a librarian at the University of Colorado, who runs blacklists of “potential, possible, or probable” predatory publishers and journals.
-His lists are not, however, the final say on the matter, as it is impossible to judge reliably actors in every academic discipline.
+Thus we published this blog post in 2016.
+This is our first annual update (the previous version can be found here).
+At first, we relied heavily on the work of Jeffrey Beall, a librarian at the University of Colorado, who runs blacklists of “potential, possible, or probable” predatory publishers and journals.
+His lists have since been removed although they live on in new form (anonymous) at the Stop predatory journals site (SPJ) and they can also be found archived.
+These lists were not, however, the final say on the matter, as it is impossible for one person to judge reliably actors in every academic discipline.
 Moreover, since only questionable journals are listed, the good journals must be found elsewhere.
-We are much obliged to his work but think that a response of gatekeeping needs also to be anchored in each discipline.

-It is also important to list the journals that are potentially or possibly predatory or of such a low quality that it might be disqualifying to engage with them.
-We have listed them alphabetically and provided both the homepage URL and links to any professional discussion of these journals that we have found (which most often alerted us to their existence in the first place).
-If we have critical remarks ourselves, we have added them.
+It is of prime importance to list the journals that are potentially or possibly predatory or of such a low quality that it might be dishonoring to engage with them.
+We have listed all 36 of them (up with eleven from last year) alphabetically and provided both the homepage URL and links to any professional discussion of these journals that we have found (which most often alerted us to their existence in the first place).

-We would love to hear about your views on these lists, and be especially grateful for pointers to journals engaging in sloppy or bad publishing practices.
-The lists are not meant as check-lists but as starting points and assistance for any bioethics scholar to ponder for him- or herself where to publish.
+We would love to hear about your views on this blog post, and be especially grateful for pointers to journals engaging in sloppy or bad publishing practices.
+The list is not meant as a check-list but as a starting point for any bioethics scholar to ponder for him- or herself where to publish.